Lisbetha Olsdotter

-Elisabeth "Lisbetha" Olsdotter (died November 1679) was a Swedish woman, who was executed on a number of different charges after having dressed as a man, served as a soldier and married a woman.
+Elisabeth "Lisbetha" Olsdotter (also Mats Ersson) (died November 1679) was a Swedish person who was executed on a number of different charges after having dressed as a man, served as a soldier and married a woman.
 On 24 October 1679, Svea Hovrätt in Stockholm brought the charges, earlier raised in Långhundra county court (Häradsting).

 The trial

 Background

-Lisbetha Olsdotter is reported to have been originally from Tysslinge torp in Östuna parish in Långhundra Härad.
-She married the village tailor Anders Persson and had children with him.
-During her trial in 1679, it was reported that she had one surviving child of six years old.
-In 1674, she abandoned her husband because of his adultery and debauched lifestyle, and become a domestic servant to H. Schlangenfeldt in Huvudsta in Stockholm, where she worked for four years.
-According to court documents, she was originally advised to dress as a man by her colleague, the soldier's widow, Sara, for the purpose of seducing a vivacious widow, referred to by the names Maria or Walborg.
-After this incident, she left her employ and successfully sought employment as a male servant in the household of the country administrator Jon Persson in Alby in Botkyrka.
-At this time she used the name Mats Ersson.
+Olsdotter is reported to have been originally from Tysslinge torp in Östuna parish in Långhundra Härad.
+During this time, Olsdotter married the village tailor Anders Persson and had children with him.
+During the trial in 1679, it was reported that the marriage resulted in one surviving child of six years old.
+In 1674 Olsdotter left the marriage due to Persson's adultery and debauched lifestyle, and became a domestic servant to H. Schlangenfeldt in Huvudsta in Stockholm, working there for four years.
+According to court documents, Olsdotter was originally advised to dress as a man by a colleague, the soldier's widow, Sara, for the purpose of seducing a vivacious widow, referred to by the names Maria or Walborg.
+After this incident, Olsdotter successfully sought employment as a male servant in the household of the country administrator Jon Persson in Alby in Botkyrka.
+At this time Olsdotter used the name Mats Ersson.

-In 1678, her employer was visited by a man with the task to enlist soldiers to the king.
-In parallel, the brother of her employer, the master mariner Erik Persson Arnelii, reportedly discovered her gender and persuaded her to enlist as a soldier by threatening to expose her if she did not.
-He assisted her in how to enlist, and after having successfully done so, she gave Arnelii some of her salary as in return for his help and silence.
-She was present in all the military drills and performed all her duties as a soldier.
+In 1678, Olsdotter's employer was visited by a man who had been tasked to enlist soldiers to the king.
+In parallel, the brother of Olsdotter's employer, the master mariner Erik Persson Arnelii, reportedly discovered Olsdotters' secret, and used it as blackmail to threaten Olsdotter into enlisting as a soldier He assisted Olsdotter with the process of enlisting, and after having successfully done so, Olsdotter gave Arnelii a portion of salary in return for his help and silence.
+Olsdotter was present in all the military drills and performed all duties as a soldier.

-In Easter 1679 she married the maid Kerstin (or Kjerstin) Ersdotter in accordance with all customary traditional ceremonies of the church.
-After the wedding, however, Kerstin Ersdotter discovered the biological sex of her groom when attempting to have intercourse, and reported Lisbetha Olsdotter to the authorities for fraud.
-She was arrested on Norrmalm and put on trial on 5 July 1679.
+In Easter 1679 Olsdotter married the maid Kerstin (or Kjerstin) Ersdotter in accordance with all customary traditional ceremonies of the church.
+After the wedding, however, Kerstin Ersdotter discovered the biological sex of her groom when attempting to have intercourse, and reported Olsdotter to the authorities for fraud.
+Olsdotter was arrested on Norrmalm and put on trial on 5 July 1679.